Wildcrafting Women

 We’ll be offering one Wildcrafting Women block in spring and another in summer (and maybe another in Autumn, weather depending)

-Each block runs over three Sunday afternoons, from 2 to 4pm, held in Mangalore (Tasmania 7030).
+Each block runs over three Sunday afternoons, from 2:00 PM to 4:00 PM, held in Mangalore (Tasmania, 7030).

 It’s a slow and lovely way to wrap up your weekend, out on the land, cacao in hand, doing something just for you.